 For a superb visualization of hex-grids and how of hex-grids coding of different spatial scalings combine to represent a spatial location see this video by Matt Taylor.

-The combinations of conjunctions of these hex-grid patterns have some extraordinary properties.
+The conjunction of hex-grid patterns has some extraordinary properties.

 In pictures B & C we see various hex-grid fields representing Moser spatial grid locations with projections to the same areas by different spatial scaled grid size formations.
 Another way of saying this is checking for correlation in streams of space-time data.
 OK - just how do we get from a mishmash of the mixed-up signal to some sort of output that makes any sense at all?

 In pictures A & D we see the combinations of various projections of some different scaled spatial grid patterns.
 Each color is from a different projecting area.
 What happens when these bits line up?
 That can form remarkably accurate points of local representation.
 Look back to the last pictures B & C - each of those clusters of blobs is doing this local recognition and summation.
-Strong peaks drive the learning of this formation of and future recognition of this correlation of patterns.
+Weak peaks combine to make local clusters of strong peaks that drive the learning of this formation of and the future recognition of this correlation of patterns.
+(Figures A & D)

 Since the usual programming process involves tokens like words it obscures the underlying process.
 Critters may not talk at all but they are surely doing much the same thing.

 The little time/space puzzle pieces are much smaller units of meaning - small enough that it’s easy to miss the trees for the forest.
 Grouping of these little pieces combines to convey things about the world - some very small, some involving the entire brain map.
 There is not an exact match up to letters and words but it does help to convey the idea of fragments of meaning combining to parts of the meaning and so on.

 Let me share how I see these maps being trained and the general principle of attractor representation.